Tinkerforge/doc/source/Hardware/Bricklets/Analog-In.rst

 Connect the Analog In Bricklet to a
 :ref:`Brick <product_overview_bricks>` with the supplied cable.
 Additionally connect a voltage source to the Bricklet.
-For testing purposes we have connected a battery
+For testing purposes we have connected a battery.

-(see picture below).
+* TODO: Image

 If you connect the Brick to the PC over USB, you should see a tab named "Analog In Bricklet" in the Brick Viewer after you